Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 The following modules enhance Orchard when run on Azure.

 - Lombiq.Hosting.Azure: contains extensions for the Hosting Suite for enhancing it on Azure.
-    - The media folder of the site is removed from Blob Storage when a site is removed.
+    - The media folder of the tenant is removed from Blob Storage when a tenant is removed.
-    - Lucene search indices are removed from blob Storage when a site is removed.
+    - Lucene search indices are removed from blob Storage when a tenant is removed.
 - [Lombiq.Hosting.Azure.Indexing](https://orchardazureindexing.codeplex.com/): extends Orchard's search indexing services to optimize them for Azure.
     - Enables Lucene indexing to use Blob storage (with local cache) with [AzureDirectory](https://github.com/richorama/AzureDirectory).